likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

 ### ✅ Pre-Flight Checklist

-- [ ] Verify system is at v1.0.0 baseline
+- Verify system is at v1.0.0 baseline
-- [ ] All Windows Terminal tabs open and positioned (run `cd \` in each tab to be in `~`)
+- All Windows Terminal tabs open and positioned (run `cd \` in each tab to be in `~`)
-- [ ] VS Code open with `helmrelease.yaml` visible and terminals in `~/repos/fl-arc-gitops`
+- VS Code open with `helmrelease.yaml` visible and terminals in `~/repos/fl-arc-gitops`
-- [ ] All browser tabs loaded and positioned
+- All browser tabs loaded and positioned
-- [ ] Architecture diagram ready to show
+- Architecture diagram ready to show
-- [ ] Test Open WebUI connection before starting
+- Test Open WebUI connection before starting

 ---

 ## Opening

 - [ ] Hi everyone!
 Today I'm going to show you how to use GitOps to manage AI model deployments on Arc-enabled Kubernetes with Foundry Local.
-- [ ] We'll walk through a complete upgrade workflow - going from version 1.0.0 to version 2.0.0 of a GPU-accelerated Llama model running in Foundry Local on Kubernetes.
+- [ ] We'll walk through a complete upgrade workflow - going from version 1.0.0 to version 2.0.0 of a GPU-accelerated Llama model.
+This is a bring-your-own-model scenario - imagine a user already has a custom model running with Foundry Local running in Kubernetes, they fine-tuned it, and now wants to push the new version using GitOps.
 - [ ] The key thing here is that we never touch the cluster directly.
 Everything is declarative through Git, and GitOps handles the automation.
 - [ ] Let's get started by looking at the architecture diagram.